Ayms/node-Tor/README.md

 Node-Tor OP does support currently only the V3 handshake with Guards, therefore Guards's release must be >= 0.2.3.6, the script mentioned above does select it automatically.

-Unlike Tor project, node-Tor does not maintain and parse a file containing all information about all routers, and therefore node-Tor does retrieve real-time the information needed from the Directory servers and can switch routers in case the information received is not up to date.
+Unlike Tor project, node-Tor does not maintain and parse a file containing all information about all routers. node-Tor can retrieve real-time the information needed from the Directory servers or from the above script's output which is updated periodically.

 Instructions to the OP can be sent via :